Updated December 2020

 How to Make Salt Dough Ornaments

-- Salt Dough (see my recipe below)
+- Salt Dough (see recipe below)

 - Parchment paper